"Asset Pricing in the Dark: The Cross Section of OTC Stocks"

 Research Archive Topic: Capital Markets and Investments

-Compared to listed stocks, over-the-counter (OTC) stocks are far less liquid, disclose less information, and exhibit lower institutional holdings.
+Over-the-counter (OTC) stocks are far less liquid, disclose less information, and exhibit lower institutional holdings than listed stocks.
 We exploit these different market conditions to test theories of cross-sectional return premiums.
-Compared to return premiums in listed markets, the OTC premium for illiquid stocks is several times higher, the OTC premiums for size, value, and volatility are similar, and the OTC premium for momentum is three times lower.
-The OTC premiums for illiquidity, size, value, and volatility are largest among stocks that are held almost exclusively by retail investors and those that do not disclose financial information.
-Theories of differences in investors' opinions and short sales constraints help to explain these return premiums.
-Our momentum results are most consistent with Hong and Stein's (1999) theory based on the gradual diffusion of information.
+Compared to premiums in listed markets, the OTC illiquidity premium is several times higher, the size, value, and volatility premiums are similar, and the momentum premium is three times lower.
+The OTC illiquidity, size, value, and volatility premiums are largest among stocks held predominantly by retail investors and those not disclosing financial information.
+Theories of differences in investors' opinions and limits on short sales help explain these return premiums.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.